HalynaB-2908/OOP_Course_Part1/README.md

 Task 05: Swap Max Min Arr
 Create a program to swap the maximum and minimum elements in an array of random numbers.
 The program should display the array before and after the swap, clearly indicating the changes made.

+Task 06: Rotate Right
+Create a program to perform a cyclic shift of all elements in an array of random numbers to the right by one position.
+The last element should become the first element in the array.

+Task 07: Rotate Left
+Create a program to perform a cyclic shift of all elements in an array of random numbers to the left by one position.
+The first element should become the last element in the array.